| Main index | Section 5 | 日本語 | Options |

 The ncurses library handles insert-character and insert-character modes in a slightly non-standard way to get better update efficiency.
 See the Insert/Delete Character subsection above.

-The parameter substitutions for set_clock and display_clock are not documented in SVr4 or the XSI Curses standard.
+The parameter substitutions for set_clock and display_clock are not documented in SVr4 or X/Open Curses.
 They are deduced from the documentation for the AT&T 505 terminal.

 Be careful assigning the kmous capability.
 The ncurses library wants to interpret it as KEY_MOUSE, for use by terminals and emulators like xterm that can return mouse-tracking information in the keyboard-input stream.